ambaradan/docsmarker/docs/rocksmarker/options.md

 : `vim.o.smartcase = true`

-: Change the behavior of `ignorecase` so that the search becomes *case-sensitive* only if uppercase letters are used in the search pattern.
+: Change the behavior of `ignorecase` so that the search becomes *case-sensitive* only if using uppercase letters in the search pattern.
 This provides a balance between ease of searching and accuracy.

 ### Indentation settings